The Difference Between Feeling Stress and Being Stressed

-When you feel stress, it moves through you without getting stuck; it informs you of your circumstances (bills piling up, a sick kiddo on a day that you have a deadline at work, etc.).
-You are able to leverage it to provide you energy to focus and perform at a higher level, then it dissipates.
+When you feel stress, it moves through you without getting stuck; it informs you of your circumstances (bills piling up, or having a sick kiddo on a day that you have a deadline at work, etc.).
+You can leverage it to provide you energy to focus and perform at a higher level, and then it dissipates.

 A handy metaphor frequently used to describe the authentic self vs our circumstances is the sky and clouds: You are the blue sky, always there regardless of the passing clouds and storms.
 The stress, or your circumstances, are the clouds that always pass.
 Even after a hurricane or a tornado, the blue sky always returns, even if it’s tough to believe it while you feel trapped and scared in your cellar.